ageyev/ageyev.github.io/docs/tools/tools.md

 ## Text Tools

 [**Highlighter.pro**](/tools/highlighter) — Chrome extension for highlighting text on any web page.
-Includes a sidebar for navigation between highlights, and Markdown-formatted notes attached to each highlight.
+Includes a sidebar for navigation between highlights and Markdown-formatted notes attached to each highlight.

 ## Arabic Language